leta199/Rejection-Sampling/README.md

 **Proposal probability density function**
 This is a known probability distribution that we can easily sample from e.g in R. It must follow the following criteria:
-1) Cover the target pdf i.e proposal_pdf(x) >= target_pdf(x) for any x
+1) Cover the target pdf i.e proposal_pdf(x) >= target_pdf(x) for any x.
-2) Be in the the general shape of the target
+2) Be in the the general shape of the target.

-For this target proposal I seleced an exponential distribution with lambda = 1 translated by + 5
+For this target proposal I seleced an exponential distribution with lambda = 1 translated by + 5.

 `proposal_pdf(x)`
 Function we will use grpahed as: